Number Nine Visual Technology: Products

 The first Number Nine graphics cards were ISA bus, pre-VGA standard cards that had no graphics accelerator chips.
 In the latter 1980s to early 1990s, Number Nine made ISA and MCA bus graphics cards based on Texas Instruments' TIGA coprocessors.

 Beginning in the 1990s, Number Nine made AGP and PCI graphics cards with their own proprietary graphics accelerators (the Imagine line GPUs).
 Contemporaneously, Number Nine made AGP, PCI, VLB and ISA graphics cards using S3 Graphics' accelerator chips.
 Their very last AGP card used an Nvidia GPU.

 Early pre-VGA video cards

 Early cards (no co-processor, pre-1986, pre-VGA standard):

-The Revolution series were large, full-length cards that ranged in price from $1995 to $2995 at introduction.
+The Revolution series were large, full-length cards that ranged in price from $1,995 to $3,995 at introduction.

 TIGA cards

 Number Nine graphics cards using Texas Instruments' TIGA co-processors were made from about 1986 to 1992.
 The Texas Instruments TMS-340x0 co-processors were coupled with custom Number Nine-designed application specific chips, which could only handle very primitive graphics functions such as clipping.
-Nevertheless, this was a major accomplishment back in the day.
+Nevertheless, this was a major accomplishment.
 With the exception of the GXi Lite, all of the TIGA graphics cards were large, full length cards.

 Cards using a TIGA co-processor were (in approximate order of introduction):

 The TIGA-based cards were very expensive in their day, ranging in price from $995 to $2495 at introduction.